deniskropp/DirectFB/gfxdrivers/unichrome/Readme.txt

 Known bugs and quirks
 ---------------------

+* Drawing and blitting into 8-bit (indexed color) surfaces does not appear to work.

-* In underlay mode (see "implemented features", above), the video is fully visible where the primary layer's alpha is 255, and invisible (= graphics visible) where the alpha is 0.
+* In underlay mode (see 'special features', above), the video is fully visible where the primary layer's alpha is 255, and invisible (= graphics visible) where the alpha is 0.

-  In other words: the video layer using the primary layer's alpha channel as its own alpha channel, and that is not very practical.
+  There are two options to overcome this:

+  The first is to use the special pixel format AiRGB.

-  Fortunately, there is an easy workaround.
-The following function XOR's the alpha channel of a surface.
-Use it just before flipping the primary surface, for example.
+  The second is to XOR the alpha channel of the surface, e.g. just before flipping the primary surface.
+This can be done as follows:

   void InvertSurfaceAlpha(IDirectFBSurface* surface)
   {